-My colleague and terrific tax lawyer from Sacramento, California, Steven J. Mopsick, was kind enough to blog about his knowledge and experience for those taxpayers opting out of the OVDI program and what appeals has been like.
-His experience thus far has been exactly like ours, and he gives a likely framework to the Appeals process available for the OVDI program.
+My colleague and terrific tax lawyer from Sacramento, California, Steven J. Mopsick, was kind enough to blog about his knowledge and experience for those taxpayers opting out of the OVDI program and what their OVDI Opt-out appeals process has been like.
+His experience thus far has been exactly like ours, and he gives a likely framework to the OVDI Opt-out appeals process, available for the OVDI program.

 Typical IRS appeals process

-But what about the Appeals of penalties imposed during the Offshore Voluntary Opt-Out stage?
+But what about the OVDI Opt-out appeals of penalties imposed during the Offshore Voluntary Opt-Out stage?

-So why haven’t you’ve heard much about it?
+So why haven’t you heard much about the OVDI Opt-out appeals process?
 Attorney Mospick answers:

-Yes, there is a OVDI opt-out appeals.
+Yes, there is an OVDI opt-out appeals process.
 It will be handled by the highest level practitioners and IRS counsel.
-But we are months away from cases even beginning to enter into OVDI appeals.
-However, we see nothing to deny the US tax court jurisdiction over an OVDI appeal that does not end well for the taxpayer.
+But we are months away from cases even beginning to enter into OVDI Opt-out appeals.
+However, we see nothing to deny the US tax court jurisdiction over OVDI Opt-out appeals that does not end well for the taxpayer.

 (*Attorney Mospick was correct when he wrote in in early December.
 There are at least two cases in appeals nationally as of this writing).